If we’re going to tackle the climate crisis, we need an ambitious plan — strong, measurable goals to take action, create jobs and leave no one behind.

 Here’s how you can help us keep the pressure up and ensure Nova Scotia gets new, ambitious, inclusive and bold climate goals.

 Sign up below to stay in-the-loop for developments on Nova Scotia’s #ClimateGoals – we’ll also let you know when consultations are happening in your area.

 Join our #ClimateGoals volunteer team.
 Dozens of you have stepped up to help further the call for strong climate goals, and it’s making a big difference.
 Email Joanna if you’d like more information on joining our team of climate goal activists.

-Ask for in-person consultations in your area to ensure our goals are ambitious, inclusive, and based in justice.
+Ask for substantive, accessible consultations in your area to ensure our goals are ambitious, inclusive, and based in justice.
 Contact your MLA via phone or email here: https://nslegislature.ca/members/profiles

 Support our work as we continue to take action for the environment.
 There is still much work to be done.
 According to the IPCC report, we have just 11 years to curb catastrophic, irreversible climate change.
 We have a long road ahead.
 With your support, we can create lasting change in our communities and beyond.

-Here are a few additional resources you may be interested in as you prepare for in-person consultations:
+Here are a few additional resources you may be interested in as you prepare for consultations:

 - The Sustainable Development Goals Act includes a legislated climate target of reducing greenhouse gas (GHG) emissions by 53% below 2005 levels by 2030.
 This is currently the most ambitious GHG reduction target in Canada, but is still insufficient.
 Click here for an in-depth background document on GHG emissions targets.